 Section 65995 (b)(1) and (b)(2) of the California Gov’t.
 Code states that the amount of the square footage within the perimeter of a residential, commercial or industrial structure shall be calculated by the building department of the city or county issuing the building permit, in accordance with the standard practice of that city or county in calculating structural perimeters.

 Refunds will only be issued upon written request, and proof that the building permit for the project has expired without the commencement of any construction.
+Any refund requests older than 1 year, must provide a copy of original receipt.
+A $75 administration fee will be charged for all refunds.
 A $75 administration fee will be charged for all refunds.

 Offsets/credits will be provided for single-family residential demolition (part or full) for construction.
 Only single building residential projects qualify for offsets.
 All demolition must be part of the current project by the current owner.
 Commercial/Industrial demolition or construction do not qualify for demolition offsets.